azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 <img src="/images/TimeSereisZoo.png"/>

-Alternatively, you can use ggplot, but first we need few more steps to prepare the data.
+Alternatively, we can use ggplot, but first we need few more steps to prepare the data.
 ``` r
 #prepare data in a format ggplot2 likes
 ts_All_race <- (cbind(WhiteAll_unemp2, BlackAll_unemp2,